Reputation and Goodwill in UK Law

 • Chancery Division

+But goodwill will be protected even if there is no immediate damage in the above sense.
 In such a case, although the defendant may not damage the goodwill as such, what he does is damage the value of the goodwill to the claimant because, instead of benefiting from exclusive rights to his property, the latter now finds that someone else is squatting on it.
-The ability to do that is compromised if another can use the reputation or goodwill without his permission and as he likes.

 If someone acquires a valuable reputation or goodwill, the law of passing off will protect it from unlicensed use by other parties.
 Such use will frequently be damaging in the direct sense that it will involve selling inferior goods or services under the guise that they are from the claimant.
 But the action is not restricted to protecting against that sort of damage.
 The law will vindicate the claimant's exclusive right to the reputation or goodwill.